Skyhooks (band): 1977–1981: Later years to break-up

-After completing their 1976 US tour, the band remained in San Francisco and recorded their third album with Wilson producing, Straight in a Gay Gay World, which was released in August 1976 and peaked at No. 3 on the Australian album charts.
-In July, upon return to Australia they launched The Brats Are Back Tour with a single, "This is My City", which peaked at number 32.
-"Blue Jeans" followed in August and peaked at No. 12 on the singles chart.
-By October, Strachan provided his debut solo single, "Every Little Bit Hurts" (a cover of Brenda Holloway's 1964 hit).
 In February 1977, Symons left the band and was replaced on guitar by Bob Spencer from the band Finch.
 With Symons' departure the band dropped the glam rock look and used a more straight forward hard rock approach.

-During 1977 Skyhooks toured nationally three times, while their first single with Spencer, "Party to End All Parties", entered the top 30 in May.
+During that year Skyhooks toured nationally three times, while their first single with Spencer, "Party to End All Parties", entered the top 30 in May.
 Strachan released his second solo single, a cover of Smokey Robinson's "Tracks of My Tears", which reached the top 20 in July.
 Meanwhile, Mushroom released a singles anthology, The Skyhooks Tapes, which entered the top 50 in September.
 The band's mass popularity had declined although they still kept their live performances exciting and irreverent.